microsoft/STL/README.md

 :: This command will run all of the testsuites with verbose output.
 C:\STL\build>ctest -V

-:: This command will run all of the tr1 testuite C:\STL\build>ctest -R tr1
+:: This command will run all of the tr1 testsuite.
+C:\STL\build>ctest -R tr1

-:: This command will also run all of the tr1 testuite.
+:: This command will also run all of the tr1 testsuite.
 C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\tr1

 :: If you want to run a subset of a testsuite you need to point it to the right place in the sources.
 The following
 :: will run the single test found under VSO_0000000_any_calling_conventions.
 C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\std\tests\VSO_0000000_any_calling_conventions

-:: You can invoke llvm-lit with any arbitrary subdirectory of a testuite.
-In libcxx this allows you to have a finer
+:: You can invoke llvm-lit with any arbitrary subdirectory of a testsuite.
+In libcxx this allows you to have finer
 :: control over what category of tests you would like to run.
 The following will run all the libcxx map tests.
 C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\llvm-project\libcxx\test\std\containers\associative\map
 ```